ZAF07/showwcase-backend-assignment/README.md

 2. Login the user @ `POST /api/auth/login` (You must pass the same credentials you gave when registering.
 You will get a JWT token which expires in `20 seconds`)
 3. Make the call to `/api/auth/profile`.
 You need to add an `Authorization` header in the request headers with the value of your JWT token

-Troubleshoot Docker start up:
+##Troubleshoot Docker start up:

 These are some common errors faced when running `docker-compose up`

-1. `error: database "showwdb" does not exist`
+Error: `error: database "showwdb" does not exist`

 Fix:

 1. Find the Postgres's container's ID: Open a new terminal and run `docker ps`
 1. Open an interactive shell inside the Postgres container: `docker exec -it <container-id> sh`
 1. Connect to `psql` inside the container: `psql -U <POSTGRES_USER>`